 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues and other financing sources of \$297.5 million and expenditures and other financing uses of \$302.5 million.
-There was a net decrease of \$14.6 million in the capital projects fund due to construction.
-The general fund had an increase of \$9.6 million and the debt service fund had an increase of \$0.03 million.
+Total governmental funds had revenues and other financing sources of \$304.4 million and expenditures and other financing uses of \$304.5 million.
+There was a net increase of \$0.2 million in the capital projects fund.
+The capital projects funds are restricted for debt service.
+The increase is primarily due to \$0.9 million transfer from the general fund in anticipation of future construction and/or acquisition projects.
+The general fund had a decrease of \$0.3 million and the debt service fund had an increase of \$0.03 million.